 In addition, we coordinated with other agencies, particularly the Treasury Department, regarding the Consumer Financial Protection Agency Act of 2009 and the Financial Stability Improvement Act of 2009.
 We had productive meetings with key staff on the House and Senate Agriculture Committees to discuss how the proposed bills would affect the Farm Credit System, Farmer Mac, and FCA.
-I want to recognize the leadership of Chairman Peterson for the work of his Committee to exempt the System and Farmer Mac from the provisions of the financial reform legislation.
+Through the leadership of Chairman Peterson, the Committee worked to exempt the System and Farmer Mac from the provisions of the financial reform legislation.
+Now we are dealing with these same issues on the Senate side in the Dodd Bill.